 Day 1: Darwin – Kakadu National Park

-Depart Darwin and travel along the Arnhem Highway, their major river systems and wetlands, into Kakadu National Park.
-Located 257 kilometres east of Darwin, this national park covers 20,000 square kilometres of landscape from rocky escarpment home to historic Aboriginal rock art dating back thousands of years, to floodplains abundant with wildlife.
-Visit the Warradjan Cultural Centre to view the informative displays depicting the traditions of the Aboriginal people in Kakadu.
-Join your local guide on a cruise of Yellow Water Billabong.
+Depart Darwin and travel along the Arnhem Highway, passing major river systems and wetland regions, into Kakadu National Park.
+Visit Warradjan Cultural Centre to view the informative displays depicting the traditions of the Aboriginal people in Kakadu.
+Join your local guide on a cruise of Yellow Water Billabong Cruise.
 Search for saltwater crocodiles and the colourful range of birdlife for which this region is renowned.
 After lunch, stop at Nourlangie, where your Driver Guide will lead you on a walk to view the rock art galleries.

 Hotel: Mercure Kakadu Crocodile Hotel (Superior), Kakadu, 2 nights.

 This morning travel by 4WD vehicle into Arnhem Land and the Mikinj Valley.
 The scenery includes sandstone outcrops, escarpments, forests, floodplains and billabongs.
 You’ll visit places inaccessible to most, including ancient rock art sites.
 Learn about traditional land ownership, bush skills, hunting, food gathering and bush tucker preparation.
 Most tours are accompanied by an Aboriginal guide.

 Included Meals: Lunch

 Day 3: Kakadu National Park – Guluyambi Cultural Cruise – Depart Darwin